top of page

 I combine talk therapy with real-world tools like books, music, art, mindfulness, and podcasts to support deeper insight and meaningful growth.
 My approach is collaborative, flexible, and grounded — I’ll meet you where you are and walk alongside you as you move toward what matters most to you.

-With 5 years’ experience across outpatient, community mental health, PHP, and RES care, I bring a trauma-informed, grounded approach.
+With over 5 years’ experience across outpatient, community mental health, PHP, and RES care, I bring a trauma-informed, grounded approach.
 If you're feeling overwhelmed, stuck, or lost, therapy can be a space to breathe, heal, and grow.
 You don’t have to have it all figured out — I’ll meet you where you are and walk alongside you.

 Sarah Williams